jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 node tracks the number of games that begin from itself which have been won, lost, or tied, whether simulated directly from the node itself or from a child node expanded from it.
-The tree policy combines the exploration of nodes with little information about them and the exploitation of nodes that data from simulations indicate to be of high utility.
-The following equation shown in L8, slides 44 through 48, is used in the Upper Confidence Trees (UCT) method to balance exploration and exploitation:
+The tree policy combines the exploration of nodes with little information about them and the exploitation of nodes that data from simulations indicate to be of high utility.
+The following equation is used in the Upper Confidence Trees (UCT) method to balance exploration and exploitation:
-Q⊕(s, a) = Q(s, a) + c*sqrt[log n(s) / n(s, a)]  (1)
+Q⊕(s, a) = Q(s, a) + c*sqrt[log n(s) / n(s, a)].
+This is used to determine the next node to traverse to given the
-Equation (1) is used to determine the next node to traverse to given the current node s.
+current node s.
 Q(s, a) is the currently estimated value of taking an action a given the state s; n(s, a) is the number of times we have taken the action a from state s, and n(s) is the number of times we have visited state s,